deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "You should see the other guy." the blonde told him.

-"Hah! *Bueno.*" He turned back out the door, using the excuse of talking to the people outside to cover prepping a dose of anaesthetic---the Chinese girl was going to need to go on life support immediately, and for that she needed to be asleep.
+"Hah! *Bueno."* He turned back out the door, using the excuse of talking to the people outside to cover prepping a dose of anaesthetic---the Chinese girl was going to need to go on life support immediately, and for that she needed to be asleep.

 Not for the first time, he *wished* that they were authorised to use Crue-D for first aid.
 "Base, get the blonde patient, she looks oedemic." he instructed.
-“Rebar, I'ma need that board there.”
+"Rebar, I'ma need that board there."
 Vandenberg nodded and stepped smartly to retrieving it, so he returned his attention to the Chinese girl.

 "Hey, can you try and grip my hand for me?" he asked her.
 Though she was able to raise her hand and *sort* of grip, there was nothing there in terms of strength, but she was so focused on the task it was simplicity itself to give her the shot with his other hand.
 She didn't seem to notice.

 "Okay, that's fine."
 He accepted the board from Vandenberg.
-“I'm just gonna get this board under you and we'll get you taken care of, alright?”
+"I'm just gonna get this board under you and we'll get you taken care of, alright?"

 She nodded weakly as he manoeuvred her gently onto it and he realised she hadn't actually spoke yet.
 "What's your name?"

 "Uh…" she frowned.
 Apparently the anaesthetic was kicking in.
-“I’m...Xiù.
-Xiù Chang.”
+"I"m…Xiù.
+Xiù Chang."

 Adam didn't allow his surprise to show.
 Of all the people he could have pulled out of a life raft, he'd found Regaari's friend?
 Besides, her breathing was *definitely* too labored for comfort.
 There was fluid on her lungs, and that needed to be gone sooner rather than later.
 Surprising coincidences could be handled later.

 "Nice to meet you, Xiù." he told her, as he lifted her easily down from the life raft and onto the waiting trolley.

 "A-a-and you?"
 She was definitely falling asleep now.
-“Uh… what's your name?”
+"Uh… what's your name?"

 He took her hand, comfortingly.
 "I'm Adam.
 Staff sergeant Adam Arés, USAF Pararescue." he replied.